He flaunted private jets and luxury cars on Instagram. Feds used his posts to link him to alleged cyber crimes - KESQ

 $41 million and 13 luxury cars seized

-The Nigerian national led a global network that used computer intrusions, business email compromise schemes and money laundering to steal hundreds of millions of dollars from companies, federal prosecutors allege.
+The Nigerian national lived at the exclusive Palazzo Versace in Dubai, and led a global network that used computer intrusions, business email compromise schemes and money laundering to steal hundreds of millions of dollars from companies, federal prosecutors allege.

 He worked with multiple co-conspirators and was arrested along with 11 others.
 Investigators seized nearly $41 million, 13 luxury cars worth $6.8 million, and phone and computer evidence, Dubai Police said in a statement.
 They uncovered email addresses of nearly 2 million possible victims on phones, computers and hard drives, Dubai authorities said.